parkhub/github-action-release-rebase/README.md

 ParkHub Release Rebase
 ======================

-GitHub action to rebase lower environment branches using the recursive, ours strategy when the main branch is updated.
+GitHub action to rebase lower environment branches using the recursive, patience strategy when the main branch is updated.
 Use this action to rebase development and testing branches after a release to make sure that new work includes code from the latest release and any hotfixes since the latest release.

-The recursive, ours strategy will resolve merge conflicts by choosing the changes from the source ref and discarding the changes from the head branch.
+The recursive, patience strategy will pend extra time to avoid merge conflicts.

 Usage Example
 -------------